-Homemade wild garlic pesto with Parmesan, sunflower oil, and sunflower seeds - the perfect way of preserving the spring flavors in a jar.
+Homemade wild garlic pesto with Parmesan, sunflower oil, and sunflower seeds is the perfect way to preserve spring flavors in a jar.

 The woods are full of wild garlic.
 Every spring, I gather a huge amount of it just to make this wild garlic pesto.
 Countless little jars, suitable for freezing and better tasting than any other pesto I have ever had!
 Check out What to Do with Wild Garlic for more ideas on using this aromatic plant.